Using Beeswax Candles for Cleaner Air

 A natural clean light honey fragrance will be present from a natural beeswax candle.
 They do not need added fragrance that may damage your lungs or irritate sensitive sinuses.

 However if you want to make your own , you can add fragrance.

 Candle Bloom– You Must Be Kidding Right ?

 The “bloom” is more pronounced when candles are stored in an area with great changes in temperature.
 All 100% pure beeswax candles will bloom over time.

-If your candles do not bloom and you have not added any type of sealer to try to prevent it, you may not have pure beeswax.
+If your candle does not bloom and you have not added any type of sealer to try to prevent it, you may not have pure candles.

 Why Not Conventional Candles?